jrodriiguezg/PRRPC/README.md

 > The latest version of this project, with support for expressing states via emojis, can be found at https://github.com/jrodriiguezg/PRRPC/tree/v2

+> This project is currently in development and only tested on Fedora 43 (Gnome) with Wayland.

 ![Status](https://img.shields.io/badge/Estado-Estable-blue)
 ![Hardware](https://img.shields.io/badge/Hardware-RP2040--Zero-green)
 ![OS](https://img.shields.io/badge/OS-Fedora%20Wayland-blue)